PatoSuar3z/PatoSuar3z/README.md

 - ⚡ Fun fact: I survive with a computer from 15 years ago -->

-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.JS , React , NextJS , Nextron
 - ⚡ Fun fact: I survive with a computer from 15 years ago

 ## Languages